bbauska/W3Cx-1of5-CSS.0x/module4/module4.md

 Relative postioning - overlap

-# Curso   Module 4: Layout and positioning   4.4 Relative positioning   Activity 4.4 and discussion
+# Module 4: Layout and positioning   4.4 Relative positioning

 # Activity 4.4 and discussion

- Bookmark this page
 Activity 4.4 - Practice with relative positioning

 For this activity, we are going to focus on using relative positioning to adjust how items sit on the page.